 For more information, please read the information on the Commonwealth Scholarship Commission Website.

 How to apply

-We are currently closed for applications.
-When we are accepting applications you must apply through the Commonwealth Electronic Application System (EAS).
+We are now open for applications.
+You can apply through the Commonwealth Electronic Application System (EAS).

 In order to identify Canon Collins as your nominating agency you need to select ‘UNITED KINGDOM’ as the country you are applying from.
 This is because Canon Collins is based in the UK and nominates individuals eight different countries.
 You will then be able to see Canon Collins Trust on the drop down list under ‘Nominating Agency you are applying from’